Our Team

 Zara Perts-Nash (she/her), Program Coordinator

 Zara is dedicated to health advocacy and strives to pursue social justice.
-Zara is a Penn State University senior majoring in Health Policy and Administration and minoring in Political Science.
-Zara is pursuing her courses online to stay grounded in the North Bay where she grew up.
+She has recently graduated from Penn State University with a Bachelor of Science in Health Policy and Administration, and pursued her degree online to stay grounded in the North Bay where she grew up.
 Zara’s previous experience as a Certified Medical Assistant strengthened her determination to make systemic changes in health equity.
 Her passion for nonprofit work started at 16 when she partnered with Blood Centers of the Pacific to organize and host regular blood drives at her school campus.
 Through advocacy and policy changes, Zara aspires to create foundations for a healthier future.
 She believes in the power of uplifting marginalized voices and listening to those who have been most affected by injustice.
 In her free time, Zara enjoys traveling, hiking, reading, and spending time with loved ones.